Makae/rxjs-insights/docs/article.md

 // {...}
 inputKeyupObservable
 .pipe(
-  // Only trigger down-stream observer all 200ms debounceTime(200),
+  // Only trigger down-stream observer at most all 200ms debounceTime(200),
   // Remove leading and trailing whitespaces map((value) => value.trim()),
   // We are only interested in values which are longer than 3 chars in order to return a meaningful subset filter((value) => value.length >= 3),
-  // We ar only interested in values which changed between the current and next event distinctUntilChanged()
+  // We are only interested in values which changed between the current and next event distinctUntilChanged()
 )
 .subscribe({